patojoke/gettt/Using-get5-for-scrims.md

 ## Changing scrim settings

 You can (and should) edit [addons/sourcemod/configs/get5/scrim_template.cfg](https://github.com/splewis/get5/blob/master/configs/get5/scrim_template.cfg).
 In this you can set any scrim-specific cvars in the ``cvars`` section.

+The default settings will playout all 30 rounds and shorten up the halftime break.